mpeder/oneclickdeploytest/deploy_guide.md

 <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>

 ❗️IMPORTANT❗️The data and Meridian modelling parameters used are intended for demo use only!
 Do not use the config from this demo directly in a production environment.
 Meridian parameters should be chosen with great care.
-NEVER make actual changes to your marketing spend before reading and understanding all details about how to do (Meridian modelling)[https://developers.google.com/meridian/docs/basics/about-the-project].
-If needed consult with an official (Google Meridian partner)[https://developers.google.com/meridian/partners] and/or your Google Ads representative."
+NEVER make actual changes to your marketing spend before reading and understanding all details about how to do [Meridian modelling](https://developers.google.com/meridian/docs/basics/about-the-project).
+If needed consult with an official [Google Meridian partner](https://developers.google.com/meridian/partners) and/or your Google Ads representative."

 ```sh
 ./1_click_meridian.sh --project "<walkthrough-project-id/>"